Three students talk about their experiences on science courses

 Science courses have a reputation for hard work: busy days of early starts and late finishes.

 But what's life really like on a science course?
-We caught up with Mohaned, 22; Jessica, 25; and Emma, 29; three pharmacy students at the University of East Anglia (UEA) to find out what being a science student is all about.
+We caught up with Mohaned, Jessica and Emma who've shared their experiences as pharmacy students at the University of East Anglia (UEA) to find out what being a science student is all about.

 "My morning routine begins by nursing a UNIO black coffee before a 9am start, at least four mornings a week.
 Thanks to an erratic bus timetable I arrive at 8am every day, making me frontrunner for the ‘keenest student’ award.